linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 26 Corporate Debt Markets.md

 The market classifies bank loans to corporate borrowers into two categories: investment-grade loans and leveraged loans.
 An investment-grade loan is a bank loan made to corporate borrowers that have an investment-grade rating.
 These loans are typically originated and held by the originating bank in its portfolio, because these loans are revolving lines of credit.
 In such a loan arrangement, a bank sets a maximum amount that can be borrowed by a corporation, and the corporation can take down any part of that amount and repay it at any time.
 Because of the ability of the corporate borrower to repay at any time and the absence of a maturity date for the loan, an investment-grade bank loan is not sold by the originating bank to institutional investors.

 In contrast, a leveraged loan is a bank loan to a corporation that has a below-investment-grade rating.
-A leveraged loan has a maturity and the interest rate is floating, the reference rate being the LIBOR.
+A leveraged loan has a maturity and the interest rate is floating, the reference rate being the $\text{LIBOR}$.
 In fact, when market participants refer to corporate bank loans, they typically mean a leveraged loan.
 These loans can be sold to institutional investors.
 In the next section, we discuss a corporate bond issued by corporations with a below-investment-grade rating called a "high-yield bond."
 A corporation may have as its debt obligations both leveraged loans and high-yield bonds.
 Later in this chapter, we discuss the difference between a leveraged loan and a high-yield bond.

 Syndicated Bank Loans

 A syndicated bank loan is one in which a group (or syndicate) of banks provides funds to the borrower.
 Roughly \$2.5 trillion of financing to U.S. companies is provided by syndicated loans, with the size of a syndicated loan ranging from \$20 million to more than 2 billion.
 Consequently, the need for a group of banks arises, because the amount sought by a borrower might be too large for any one bank to be exposed to the borrower's credit risk.
 Therefore, the syndicated bank loan is used by borrowers who seek to raise a large amount of funds in the bank loan market rather than through the issuance of securities.

 The syndication may include using the securitization process to create collateralized loan obligations, discussed in chapter 39, and is therefore an important part of the corporate bank loan market.
-Another important component of this market is loans that provide short-term or backstop financing for corporations that are seeking funds until a more permanent

-source of financing can be obtained.
+Another important component of this market is loans that provide short-term or backstop financing for corporations that are seeking funds until a more permanent source of financing can be obtained.
 Such loans are referred to as bridge loans if a loan is provided and bridge loan commitments if the agreement is to provide a future loan.
 Together, bridge loans and bridge loan commitments are referred to as bridge loan facilities.

 Syndicated bank loans are called senior bank loan loans because of their priority position over subordinated lenders (bondholders) with respect to repayment of interest and principal.
 The interest rate on a syndicated bank loan is a rate that floats, which means that the loan rate is based on some reference rate.
 The loan rate is periodically reset at the reference rate plus a spread.
-The reference rate is typically LIBOR, although it could be the prime rate (the rate that a bank charges its most creditworthy customers) or the rate on CDs.
+The reference rate is typically $\text{LIBOR}$, although it could be the prime rate (the rate that a bank charges its most creditworthy customers) or the rate on CDs.
 The term of the loan is fixed.
 A syndicated loan is typically structured so that it is amortized according to a predetermined schedule, and repayment of principal begins after a specified number of years (typically not longer than five or six years).
 Structures in which no repayment of the principal is made until the maturity date can be arranged and are referred to as bullet loans.

 A syndicated loan is arranged by either a bank or a securities house.
 The arranger then lines up the syndicate.
 Each bank in the syndicate provides the funds for which it has committed.
 The banks in the syndicate have the right to sell their parts of the loan subsequently to other banks.